MINGJINGTAI/ubin-quorum/README.md

 9\.
 When all nodes have been added, return to Section 2, Step 8 to complete the network setup from the coordinator VM.

-Once the coordinator steps have been completed and you have detacted from screen (Ctrl+A+D) in each of the VMs, the Raft Quorum network setup is complete.
+If you are using "screen" - Once the coordinator steps have been completed and you have detacted from screen (Ctrl+A+D) in each of the VMs, the Raft Quorum network setup is complete.

 # C. Contract Deployment